-At December 31, 2018 and 2017, the Company had warrants outstanding for the purchase of 317,562 shares of the Company's common stock at an exercise price of \$5.00 per share.
-The warrants have a three-year term and expire on March 15, 2020.
-The Warrants were issued in connection with the 2017 Offering.
+December 31, 2019 and 2018 are warrants for the purchase of 317,562 shares of the Company's common stock at an exercise price of \$5.00 per share that were issued in connection with the 2017 Offering and have a three-year term expiring on March 15, 2020.
 At the expiration date of the warrants, if the fair value of the Company's common stock exceeds the exercise price, the warrant will be automatically exercised and the exercise price will be fulfilled through the net share settlement provisions.
 The number of shares and the exercise price shall be adjusted for standard ant-dilution events such as stock splits, combinations, reorganizations, or issue shares as part of a common stock dividend.
 Upon a change of control, the warrant holder will have the right to receive securities, cash or other properties it would have been entitled to receive had the warrant been exercised.
 The warrants are equity classified instruments and do not contain contingent exercise provisions, or other features, that would preclude the Company from concluding that the warrants are indexed solely to the Company's common stock.